winningproduct/learn-portal/content/1-explore/02-context-competitor-analysis.md

 ## How
 - Define the industry you are in – scope and nature of the industry.
 - Determine who the relevant competitors are.
+  - Direct competitors
+  - Indirect competitors
 - Determine the customer segments they target and the primary benefits provided.
 - Analyze their marketing taglines and crucial messages to the market.
-- Determine the key strengths – for example, price, service, convenience, and inventory
+- Determine the key aspects for driving adoption and use – for example, price, service, ratings, convenience, marketing and inventory
 - Quantitatively rank the key success factors by giving each one a weightage

 This analysis can be performed on a two-dimensional matrix where competitors listed as columns and key success factors as rows.